workdojos/Dojos-Fresh-Hugo-Theme/content/admins/curriculum.md

-Learn as much as you can about different operating systems and server management tools Practice scripting and automation skills to increase efficiency Stay organized and keep detailed documentation of your work Some questions a candidate should be able to answer in an interview for a system administrator position include:
+Learn as much as you can about different operating systems and server management tools Practice scripting and automation skills to increase efficiency Stay organized and keep detailed documentation of your work Some quest5ions a candidate should be able to answer in an interview for a system administrator position include:

 How do you troubleshoot and resolve issues with servers and networks?
 How do you implement and maintain security measures for data and systems?